w3c-fans/RHL_CZ/wp-content/plugins/image-slider-widget/readme.txt

 * Bahasa Indonesia
 * Russian
 * Hebrew
+* Polish
+* Spanish
+* Swedish
+* Romanian

 > #### **NOTE**
 > If you would like to create your own language pack or update the existing one, you can send <a href="http://codex.wordpress.org/Translating_WordPress" title="Translating WordPress" target="_blank">the text of PO and MO files</a> for <a href="https://ghozylab.com/plugins" title="GhozyLab" target="_blank">GhozyLab</a> and we'll add it to the plugin.
 You can download the latest version of the program for work with PO and MO files  <a href="http://www.poedit.net/download.php" title="Download Poedit" target="_blank">Poedit</a>.

 = Technical Support =

-If any problem occurs or if you think, that you found a bug please contact us at [info@ghozylab.com](mailto:info@ghozylab.com).
+If any problem occurs or if you think, that you found a bug please contact us at [here](http://redirect.ghozylab.com/mailto.php "Contact Us").

 == Installation ==